joergen7/erlang-red/DevelopmentStrategy.md

 Development Strategy - Flow Driven Development
 ---

+**NOTE** Code examples in this document may be outdated, refer to the current codebase for corrections.

 Node-RED being a flow based visual programming environment, there is no escaping the need to have flows to test functionality.
 Test flows provide a development guide to what needs implementation, what is broken and what was broken by new code.

 But creating flows by using a text editor would be error prone and, in a word, insane!
 There is only one possibility: use the Node-RED flow editor to create and test flows - visually.